How much does an EV charger installation cost?

 Look for EV charger incentives and rebates

-Many utilities throw in rebates for installing a qualifying Level 2 charger, especially if you enroll in time-of-use charging programs.
-Check your utility's website and the Database of State Incentives for Renewables & Efficiency (DSIRE) for current programs.
+To find what's available in your area, check your utility's website and the Database of State Incentives for Renewables & Efficiency (DSIRE) for current programs.

 Shop around for quotes

 Getting two to three quotes from electricians may reveal significant price variations, but here's the thing: Not all electricians have experience installing EV chargers.
-The last thing you want is someone learning on your dime or cutting corners with cheaper materials that can damage your home’s electrical wiring or and appliances.
+The last thing you want is someone learning on your dime or cutting corners with cheaper materials that can damage your home’s electrical wiring and appliances.

 Plug in for monthly energy-saving tips, climate news, sustainability trends and more.